 Established in 2001, the Walker Art Center’s Collectors’ Council provides members with opportunities to gain exposure to the “art of our time” through access to curators, artists, and specialists with knowledge of the issues and practices of contemporary art and design.
 Intended to educate and provide social and intellectual exchange with the Walker’s visual arts and design staff, the Council serves as a forum for dialogue and learning as participants advance their own interest and enthusiasm for contemporary culture.

-The Council is comprised of a chair or co-chairs and Sponsor, Founder, and Patrons’ Circle level members.
+The Council includes a chair or co-chairs and Sponsor, Founder, and Patrons’ Circle level members.
 Each Council member must be a current Sponsor ($500), Founder ($1,000), or Patrons’ Circle member ($2,500).
 Council members at the Sponsor or Founder levels should be under the age of 40.
 Members at the Patrons’ Circle level will have access to all Council events, and members at the Sponsor or Founder levels will have access to all events with the exception of select private collections and travel opportunities.

 Walker Staff Liaisons

 - Pavel S. Pyś, Curator of Visual Arts

 - Kerstin Beyer, Director of the Annual Fund

 - Jacqueline Griffith Crowley